-Ultimately this is another form of testing and evaluating your date in order to avoid getting hurt.
+Ultimately this is another form of testing and evaluating your date to avoid getting hurt.
 You are not choosing to spend your life with someone after a first, second, or third date.
 You really shouldn’t even consider going exclusive until you’ve been dating for a few months.

 Talk Across The Brain In Order To Be Understood

 Women are generally more in touch with their feelings while men are usually more connected to their ideas and opinions.
 To speak to someone’s feminine side ask, “How do you feel about…?”
-To speak more to the masculine ask, “What do you think about…?”
+To speak more to the masculine, ask, “What do you think about…?”